-Our business is subject to risks of which you should be aware before making an investment decision.
+Our business is subject to risks of which you should be aware before making an investment decision in our securities.
 The risks described below are a summary of the principal risks associated with an investment in us and are not the only risks we face.
-You should carefully consider these risk factors, the risk factors described in Item 1A, and the other reports and documents that we have filed with the Securities and Exchange Commission ("SEC").
+You should carefully consider these risk factors, the risk factors described in Item 1A of this Quarterly Report on Form 10-Q (this "Form 10-Q"), and the other reports and documents that we have filed with the Securities and Exchange Commission.